 At TCG, we believe a strategic plan has little value if it is a report that sits on your shelf, never to be seen again.
-We don’t create long strategic plan reports that you can’t use.
-We want you to use it, share it and review it on a regular basis.
+We don’t create long strategic plan reports that you can’t use, share, and review on a regular basis.

 When working with clients, we recommend and create 3 different strategic plan tools: